SeashoreAI/.github/profile/README.md

 ### Prediction of the Forex Market
-The first project that we are currently working on has to do with Foreing Exchanges We want to create an AI that can make accurate multi-factor forex prediction Using muktiple inputs (geopolitical,long-term and short term economical factors)
+The first project that we are currently working on has to do with Foreing Exchanges We want to create an AI that can make accurate multi-factor forex prediction Using multiple inputs (geopolitical,long-term and short term economical factors)